Smallville season 8: Writing

-Executive producer Kelly Souders explained that the loss of show creators Alfred Gough and Miles Millar, as well as series regulars Michael Rosenbaum and Kristin Kreuk at the end of the seventh season, forced the creative team to look at the show from a new angle.
+Executive producer Kelly Souders explained that the loss of developers Alfred Gough and Miles Millar, as well as series regulars Michael Rosenbaum and Kristin Kreuk at the end of the seventh season, forced the creative team to look at the series from a new angle.
 As Souders explained, it allowed the writers to work with "blank slates", and come up with ways to "reinvigorate and reinvent the show".
-Executive producer Darren Swimmer explained that this season features Chloe's powers manifesting in a way that they have not previously been seen.
-He went on to express that the theme of season eight is "double identity"; specifically, Swimmer explained that Clark would begin to understand that he is going to have to live a double life, or he will never be able to continue forward with his destiny.
+Executive producer Darren Swimmer explained that this season features Chloe Sullivan's powers manifesting in a way that they have not previously been seen.
+He went on to express that the theme of season eight is "double identity"; specifically, Swimmer explained that Clark Kent would begin to understand that he is going to have to live a double life, or he will never be able to continue forward with his destiny.
 Season eight is about Clark moving forward to his destiny in a way that the show has never attempted before.
 Swimmer further explained that Clark is acting more with his superpowers, whereas previously he would "react" to the situation; "he's going to seek out trouble".
 Clark joined the Daily Planet to help his cause, using the Planet as a means to get information about where there is trouble.
-Clark's heroic actions put him in Jimmy's sights, who starts connecting things to Clark; this helped fuel Clark's decision to develop a "secret identity".
-Another reason for Clark's decision to develop a secret identity will be the stark contrast between saving people in the secluded streets of Smallville, and saving people in the crowded streets of Metropolis.
-While working at the Daily Planet, Clark was paired up with Lois on various assignments.
-Lois Lane actress Erica Durance explained the episodes focused more on her character than they have been in the past, and that Lois and Clark are both rivals and supportive partners to each other.
+Clark's heroic actions put him in Jimmy Olsen's sights, who starts connecting things to Clark; this helped fuel Clark's decision to develop a "secret identity".
+Another reason for Clark's decision to develop a secret identity was the stark contrast between saving people in the secluded streets of Smallville and saving people in the crowded streets of Metropolis.
+While working at the Daily Planet, Clark was paired up with Lois Lane on various assignments.
+Lois actress Erica Durance explained the episodes focused more on her character than they have been in the past, and that Lois and Clark are both rivals and supportive partners to each other.
 Durance also revealed that Lois begins to realize her true romantic feelings for Clark, but that she does not want him to know the truth because she does not know what she wants to do with those feelings.
 Season eight explored these romantic notions between the two characters.
-Jeph Loeb added at the time that season eight explores more of the DC Comics mythology, and introduces new characters, as well as expanding on already existing ones in Smallville continuity.
-Peterson also revealed that there was a chance that the show would break the "No flights, no tights" rule, at least in regard to the flying part of the rule.
+Jeph Loeb added at the time that season eight explores more of the DC Comics mythology, and introduces new characters, as well as expanding on already existing ones in the Smallville continuity.
+Executive producer Brian Peterson also revealed that there was a chance that the series would break the "No flights, no tights" rule, at least in regard to the flying part of the rule.